content-left-bg.png

 Process

 The online (OneSchool) application, review and cancellation process generates email notifications to the relevant school, regional and central DoE officers where actions are required.
-Step-by-step instructions are available in the OneSchool School Transport Instructions (DoE employees only).
+Step-by-step instructions are available in the OneSchool school transport instructions (DoE employees only).

 Eligibility assessment